core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If either of the following conditions holds, a recipient endpoint MUST discard the incoming protected message:

-   - The Group Flag is set to 0 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the pairwise mode or any of the following algorithms is unset: the AEAD Algorithm and the Pairwise Key Agreement Algorithm.
+   - The Group Flag is set to 0 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the pairwise mode or any of the following algorithms is unset in the Security Context: the AEAD Algorithm and the Pairwise Key Agreement Algorithm.

-   - The Group Flag is set to 1 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the group mode or any of the following algorithms is unset: the Group Encryption Algorithm and the Signature Algorithm.
+   - The Group Flag is set to 1 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the group mode or any of the following algorithms is unset in the Security Context: the Group Encryption Algorithm and the Signature Algorithm.

    - The Group Flag is set to 1 but there is no Security Context associated with an OSCORE group.